-We miss our people because we love them dearly.
+We miss our people because we love them fiercely.
 And that is not a bad thing – don’t let it be.
 Cry the tears.
 But don’t feel guilty.
 You are not a bad person for loving them so much.

 Striving to be a better person is a good thing.

-When my nephew was born I swore to myself that I would be a big part of his life.
+When my nephew was born, I swore to myself that I would be a big part of his life.
 I would be someone he could always rely on.
 And I would make sure he knew how much I loved him.
 Even with the distance, I’ve worked hard to keep that promise.
 And I try to see him at least once a year, if not more.

-And, while wanting to be a reliable form of support for your loved ones is a great goal, what if you could offer even more?
-What if by finding out who you are, following your dreams and making the most of your life, you could inspire the people you love to do the same?
+While wanting to be a reliable form of support for your loved ones is a great goal, what if you could offer even more?
+What if by finding out who you are, following your dreams, and making the most of your life, you could inspire the people you love to do the same?

 I didn’t want my nephew to think of me as his grumpy aunt who argued with her husband all the time, was overweight and drank too much.
 That was the life I saw ahead of me in Florida.
 Staying in that town I grew up in was suffocating my dreams and sense of adventure.
 And I knew it as it was happening.